spotify/flo/README.md

 TaskId endlessTaskId = endless().id();
 ```

-## Task graphs as data structures
+## Task DAGs as data structures

-A `Task<T>` can be transformed into a data structure where a materialized view of the workflow graph is needed.
+A `Task<T>` can be transformed into a data structure where a materialized view of the task DAG is needed.
 In this example we have two simple tasks where one is used as the input to the other.

 ```java
 Task<String> first(String arg) {